mkljczk/react-hotkeys/README.md

 ## Install

-### CommonJS & ES6 Modules
+### ES6 Modules

-`react-hotkeys` is available as a CommonJS or a ES6 Modules through npm or yarn.
+`@mkljczk/react-hotkeys` is available as a ES6 Modules through npm or yarn.
 It uses `NODE_ENV` to determine whether to export the development or production build in your library or application.

-It is expected you will use a bundling tool like Webpack or Uglify to remove the version of the bundle you are not using with each version of your application's code, to keep the library size to a minimum.

 #### npm